Generalized Cluster Trees and Singular Measures: proof

-We first note that it is easy to see that $m^*_{\min} \geq m_{\min}$, so the rate of the integrated error is bounded by that of the probability error.
+\begin{proof}[Proof of Theorem~\ref{thm::alpha::Pro}] We first note that it is easy to see that $m^*_{\min} \geq m_{\min}$, so the rate of the integrated error is bounded by that of the probability error.
 Thus, we only prove the case for the probability error here.

 Because $\K_0,\cdots, \K_d$ form a partition of $\K$, we separately analyze the probability error at each $\K_\ell$ and then join them to get the final bound.

 For a support $\K_\ell$, we partition it into three subregions $A,B$, and $C$, where